AhmedAkram96/Song-Lyrics-description-genre--Scrapping/README.md

 - At the end of the `Scrapping.js` file, you can find the function `getAllArtistsTracks` to be called.
 The function takes two arguments :
 1. Array of artists
 2. number of songs to retrieve for each artist

+- The file dataset.csv will be updated with the new added data to it